pablodecm/phd_thesis/src/106_chapter_6.md

 coefficients, as demonstrated in [Section @sec:sig_vs_bkg].
 Unfortunately, their
 usefulness can rapidly decrease when additional uncertain parameters affect the generative model.

-As a practical example, in the analysis presented in [Chapter @sec:higgs_pair].
-The limiting factor for experimental sensitivity was not in the choice of summary statistics but rather on the lack of detailed knowledge about the expected contribution from background processes, which had to be address by the inclusion of nuisance parameters.
+As a practical example,
+in the analysis presented in [Chapter @sec:higgs_pair].
+The limiting factor for experimental sensitivity was not in the choice of summary statistics but rather on the lack of detailed knowledge about the expected contribution from background processes, which had to be addressed by the inclusion of nuisance parameters.
 The technique presented in this chapter, referred to as INFERNO and published in [@deCastro:2018mgh], is an attempt to tackle directly the problem of constructing